CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-2.md

      >**Note:** It may take 1-2 minutes to push the app container to ACR.

 1. Leave Visual Studio Code open.
-You’ll use the tool in the next task.
+You will use the tool in the next task.

 ### Task 4: Provision a PostgreSQL Database to Support the App